-3. Events must not prejudice Horse welfare.
+Events must not prejudice Horse welfare.

-- a) Competition areas

 Horses must only be trained and compete on suitable and safe surfaces.
 All obstacles must be designed with the safety of the horse in mind.

-- b) Ground surfaces
+b) Ground surfaces

 All ground surfaces on which horses walk, train or compete must be designed and maintained to reduce factors that could lead to injury.